fish-aimf/axthj67-ssi-research-paper/RESEARCH-DATA/investigation 2/fields/WHAT-TO-DO.md

 The questions must be generated in the following exact order of question types:

-1. 5 computational/numerical questions
+1. 6 computational-numerical questions
-2. 10 procedural/how-to questions
+2. 6 procedural-how-to questions
-3. 8 conceptual-definition questions
+3. 6 conceptual-definition questions
-4. 3 analytical/multistep-reasoning questions
+4. 6 analytical-multistep-reasoning questions
-5. 3 interpretive/contextual questions
+5. 6 interpretive-contextual questions
-6. 3 evaluative/normative questions
+6. 6 evaluative-normative questions
-7. 3 design/methodological questions
+7. 6 design-methodological questions
-8. 5 closed-factual questions
+8. 6 closed-factual questions

-If you determine that the subject cannot reasonably support a specific question type (e.g., computational/numerical questions in English Language), you must SKIP that question type and ADD the number of skipped questions to the NEXT question type in the list.
+If you determine that the subject cannot reasonably support a specific question type (e.g., computational/numerical questions in English Language), you must SKIP that question type.

-You must always generate exactly 40 questions in total.
+You can generate a variable number of questions.
+Based on which question types are acceptable.

 Generate the questions in the following strict response format, with no extra dialogue: